Seattle-based mastering • 5-star rated by 80+ independent artists • Apple Digital Masters certified • Top 1% worldwide

 Books in Library Shelf

 16 years ago I made a list of 100 canonical literary classics, mainly novels — Tolstoy, Joyce, Proust, Goethe.
-With that list long since finished, I’ve collected these 60+ heavy tomes to carry my mind through decades to come.
+With that first list long since finished, I’ve collected a new stack of 100 heavy tomes to carry my mind through the decades to come.
 I expect to live with these books; not to “finish” them, but to return to them for the rest of my life.
 They’re a stable reference point against which experience can be tested, clarified, and corrected.

 The goal is simple, and not easy: to perceive clearly, to judge responsibly, and to act without distorting the world through inattention or ego.